dodona-edu/dodona-edu.github.io/en/references/exercise-config/README.md

     - **`nl`**: the name of the exercise in Dutch
     - **`en`**: the name of the exercise in English
 - **`evaluation`**: the specification of the evaluation procedure
   - **`handler`** (string, optional): the name of the judge that is used for evaluation.
 By default, Dodona uses the judge specified for the repository.
+An overview of the available judges can be found [here](/en/references/judges).
   - **`image`** (string, optional): the name of the docker image that is used for evaluation.
 By default, Dodona uses the image specified by the judge.
   - **`time_limit`** (integer, optional): the time in seconds before the evaluations times out.
 By default, the limit is 42 seconds.
   - **`memory_limit`** (integer, optional): the amount of memory in bytes that is available for running the evaluation.
 By default, the limit is 100MB.